Sunbird-Ed/sunbird-perf-tests/sunbird-platform/page-assemble/README.md

 ### Test Environment Details
 1. No of AKS node - 16
-2. No of learner service replicas - 8 (1 Core and 1 GB)
+2. No of lms service replicas - 8 (1 Core and 3 GB)
+3. No of search service replicas - 8 (1 Core and 3 GB)
-3. Cassandra Cluster- 5 Nodes (CPU- 8Core; Memory- 32GB)
+4. Cassandra Cluster- 5 Nodes (CPU- 8Core; Memory- 32GB)
-4. Release version - Release 3.9.0
+5. Release version - Release 3.9.0

 **API End Point:**